 The only downside of the BenQ XL2411P is the one shared by all TN panels which is the narrow viewing angles (170° horizontal and 160° vertical) and inferior color quality compared to other panel technologies.

 So, as far as the image quality is concerned, you aren’t getting any improvements in comparison to any other 144Hz TN panel model at this price range.

 The BenQ ZOWIE XL2411P input lag amounts to only ~4ms which along with the rapid 1ms response time speed and 144Hz refresh rate ensures fluid and immersive fast-paced gameplay.

-In the OSD (On-Screen Display), you will find the ‘Instant Mode’ feature which when enabled allows the display to bypass certain image processing for the minimal input lag.
+In the OSD (On-Screen Display), you will find the ‘Instant Mode’ feature that allows the display to bypass certain image processing for the minimal input lag when enabled.

 While the low input lag ensures instantaneous reaction to your commands, the quick response time speed eliminates ghosting and trailing of fast-moving objects.

 Overall, you get everything you need for professional competitive gameplay at your disposal – and then some.

 BenQ is known for their high-quality motion blur reduction technology which efficiently eliminates motion blur.

 In the OSD menu, you will find the ‘Blur Reduction’ option which once enabled strobes the backlight and thus reduces the perceived motion blur and ghosting for CRT-like motion clarity.

 However, keep in mind that when this feature is enabled, the screen’s maximum brightness will be reduced.

 In comparison to the previous models, the BenQ ZOWIE XL2411 and the BenQ XL2411Z, the ZOWIE XL2411P 144Hz monitor, offers the Color Vibrance feature which allows you to quickly change and tweak the colors to your liking with 20 different pre-set levels depending on the game you’re playing.

 Additionally, the Black eQualizer feature increases visibility in dark scenes providing you with an easier way to spot the enemies hiding in the shadows.